shichiro-nakahara/docs/docs/glossary.md

 ### Account Registration

-Registering an account on PolyAztec associates the account public key with an alias, a spending key and an optional recovery key.
+Registering an account on Nata Network associates the account public key with an alias, a spending key and an optional recovery key.
 A recovery key must be added at registration in order to take advantage of [account recovery](#account-recovery).

 ### Alias